icvpitahc/dev_pims/memory-bank/progress.md

 *   The auditing feature now correctly logs the user's public IP address.
 *   The summary cards on the document tracking page have been modernized with a new design and short descriptions.
 *   The document receiving workflow is fully functional.
-*   The public document view is mobile-friendly and displays the complete routing history.
+*   The public document view is mobile-friendly and displays the complete routing history, including a dynamic, color-coded header and an "Extremely Urgent" stamp.
+It also automatically refreshes after an action is taken.
-*   The document list now shows all documents that have interacted with the user's division.
+*   The document list now shows all documents that have interacted with the user's division, and includes a "Due Date" column.
+The "Origin" and "Current Location" columns have been abbreviated to save space.
+*   A new document tracking dashboard has been created with a variety of charts and summary cards to provide a comprehensive overview of the document tracking system.
 *   The public document receiving feature is fully functional with ID validation and user feedback.
 *   The "Client Satisfaction Measurement Results" page is now fully functional.
 *   The "Extremely Urgent" document feature is fully functional.